-This report was commissioned by Environment Bay of Plenty (EBOP) from McKinlay Douglas Limited (MDL) with the twofold purpose of:
+This presentation is based on a report which we prepared for Environment Bay of Plenty (EBOP) in 2004 with the twofold purpose of:

 - Providing EBOP with a consistent framework within which to consider the optimal means of allocating current and future costs of restoring water quality as between different stakeholders including current land owners (private; public; Maori), and the district, regional and national communities. - Identifying and making the case for a contribution from central government funds (which may well come from more than one central government agency, and be justified against different criteria - for example part may come through the process of negotiating Te Arawa's Treaty settlement; other parts may come, as the terms of reference acknowledge, from central government agencies responsible for agricultural/rural affairs, public health, the environment, and economic development).